faisalrehman9988/scraping/README.md

 A PHP-based web scraper that:

-- Scrapes product/category data from websites
+- Scrapes the live videos from the website
 - Uses cURL for fetching pages
 - Supports parallel requests
 - Stores scraped data in MySQL